Cmarin93/Phrase-Hunter/README.md

 ## Information:
 Phrase-Hunter is a genetic Hangman simulator.
+Starting with 5 ♥'s you must avoid invalid guesses to avoid being executed.
 >You may enter "quit" as a guess in order to quit the program.

         Created By: Carlos A. Marin - July 2019